devgizzo/homerow/README.md

 # Homerow bindings

 The quickest way to navigate between applications is through keyboard shortcuts.
-But how many shortcuts can you reach?
+But how many shortcuts can you reach blindly?
 My solution provides navigation between a maximum of 18 applications using a single hand on the keyboard.
 Applications that use the mouse don't break this workflow.